Primary Research Area

 Professor Yang received his bachelor's degree in physics from Yale University in 1999, his M.A. in physics from Harvard in 2003, and his Ph.D. in physics from Harvard in 2006.
-He was an research associate at SLAC National Accelerator Laboratory from 2007-2011.
+He was a research associate at SLAC National Accelerator Laboratory from 2007-2011.
 He joined the Department of Physics at the University of Illinois as an assistant professor in 2012.
-His research interests center around understanding fundamental properties of neutrinos and testing fundamental
+His research interests center around understanding fundamental properties of neutrinos and testing fundamental symmetries.

 For more information

 Recent observations of tiny neutrino masses in solar, atmospheric, and reactor neutrino data raised several intriguing questions.
 Why are neutrinos so much lighter than the other particles?
 What is the absolute scale of the neutrino mass spectrum?
 And is the neutrino its own antiparticle, i.e. a Majorana particle?
 These questions are best addressed by searching for neutrinoless double beta decay (0νββ), an exotic nuclear process which can shed light on both the absolute scale of the neutrino mass spectrum, and the underlying mechanism responsible for the tiny masses that we observe in nature.